 I won’t go into detail on how to use them, because that’s a whole other blog post (and course!) but if you want to know more, check out this website: www.socialmediaexaminer.com

-Make sure you add a bio to each social media platform that includes information about your side hustle and a link to your one-page website.
-Don't forget to be active on these platforms.
-I find that I can actively participate on 3 platforms well, any more than that and it's a scattered approach.
-Keep this in mind when deciding what you'll set up.
+Don’t forget to be active on these platforms.
+I find that I can actively participate on 1 platform well, and repurpose for the others.
+Beyond that, it’s a scattered approach.
+Keep this in mind when deciding what you’ll set up.

 Start interacting now.